Key Takeaways

 So, take some time to make a plan for your SEO as the first thing you do.

-This is way more important than you probably imagine but take it from me that have done this for 7 years and have worked with a lot of companies that wanted to execute the SEO themself with only me as a sideline consultant.
+This is way more important than you probably imagine, but take it from me – I have done this for 7 years and have worked with a lot of companies that wanted to execute the SEO themselves with only me as a sideline consultant.

 ✅ 1.1 Put in a couple of hours for SEO twice per week in your calendar